biolab/orange3/doc/visual-programming/source/widgets/evaluation/predictions.rst

 the remaining 30 % of the data.
 Predictions shows how these examples are classified.

-The results of this procedure on the *heart disease* data are shown in the :doc:`Data Table<../data/datatable>` snapshot.
-We see probabilities of class "1", class "0" and the predicted class for both classifiers.

-To save the predictions, we simply attach the :doc:`Save<../data/savedata>` widget to **Predictions**.
-The final file is a data table and can be saved as a .tab or .csv format.
+To save the predictions, we simply attach the :doc:`Save<../data/save>` widget to **Predictions**.
+The final file is a data table and can be saved as in a .tab or .tsv format.

-Finally, we can analyze the classifier’s predictions.
+Finally, we can analyze the classifiers' predictions.
 For that, we first take :doc:`Select Columns<../data/selectcolumns>` with which we move the meta attributes with probability predictions to features.
 The transformed data is then given to the :doc:`Scatterplot<../visualize/scatterplot>`, which we set to use the attributes with